Turkmenistan: Oil

 Oil was known to exist in western Turkmenistan as early as the 18th century.
 General Aleksey Kuropatkin reported in 1879 that the Cheleken Peninsula had as many as three thousand oil sources.
 Turkmen settlers in the 19th century extracted oil near the surface and shipped it to Astrakhan by ship and to Iran by camel caravan.
 Commercial oil drilling began in the 1890s.
 The oil extraction industry grew with the exploitation of the fields in Cheleken in 1909 (by Branobel) and in Balkanabat in the 1930s.
 Production leaped ahead with the discovery of the Gumdag field in 1948 and the Goturdepe field in 1959.
 By 1940 production had reached two million tons per year, by 1960 over four million tons, and by 1970 over 14 million tons.
 Oil production in 2019 was 9.8 million tons.

 Oil wells are mainly found in the western lowlands.
 This area also produces associated natural gas.
-The main oilfields are Cheleken, Gonurdepe, Nebitdag, Gumdag, Barsagelmez, Guyujyk, Gyzylgum, Ordekli, Gogerendag, Gamyshlyja, Ekerem, Chekishler, Keymir, Ekizek, and Bugdayly.
+The main oil fields are Cheleken, Gonurdepe, Nebitdag, Gumdag, Barsagelmez, Guyujyk, Gyzylgum, Ordekli, Gogerendag, Gamyshlyja, Ekerem, Chekishler, Keymir, Ekizek, and Bugdayly.
 Oil is also produced from offshore wells in the Caspian Sea.
 Most oil is extracted by the Turkmenistan State Company (Concern) Türkmennebit from fields at Goturdepe, Balkanabat, and on the Cheleken Peninsula near the Caspian Sea, which have a combined estimated reserve of 700 million tons.
 Much of the oil produced in Turkmenistan is refined in the Türkmenbaşy and Seydi refineries.
 Some oil is exported by tanker vessel across the Caspian Sea en route to Europe via Baku and Makhachkala.
 Foreign firms involved in offshore oil extraction include Eni S.p.A. of Italy, Dragon Oil of the United Arab Emirates, and Petronas of Malaysia.

-On 21 January 2021, the governments of Azerbaijan and Turkmenistan signed a memorandum of understanding to develop jointly an oil field in the Caspian Sea that straddles the nations' border.
+On 21 January 2021, the governments of Azerbaijan and Turkmenistan signed a memorandum of understanding to jointly develop an oil field in the Caspian Sea that straddles the nations' border.
 Known previously as Kyapaz in Azeri and Serdar in Turkmen, the oil field, now called Dostluk ("friendship" in both languages), potentially has reserves of up to 60 million tons of oil as well as associated natural gas.